 Celebrating 10 Years of Helping Children

-This season, we've raised £25,000, which will help up to 400 school children and 200 nursery children receive an education in an emergency situation.
+Over the course of the season, we've raised £25,000, which will help up to 400 school children and 200 nursery children receive an education in an emergency situation.
 This includes ten temporary school tents, ten school kits and ten childhood development kits, hundreds of school bags, footballs and skipping ropes, as well as continuing to support the Children’s Emergency Fund.

 Protecting Children In Emergencies